Florida General Contractors Exam (NASCLA)

 Test Information This test covers information in the 12 subject areas below.
 The questions are created from content in the 21 book set shown below the following chart.

-The NASCLA exam is also accepted in the following states Arkansas, Arizona, Alabama, Georgia, Louisiana, Mississippi, Nevada, North Carolina, Oregon, South Carolina, Tennessee, Utah, Virginia, U.S. Virgin Islands, West Virginia
+The NASCLA exam is also accepted in the following states Arkansas, Arizona, Alabama, Florida, Georgia, Louisiana, Mississippi, Nevada, North Carolina, Oregon, South Carolina, Tennessee, Utah, Virginia, U.S. Virgin Islands, West Virginia

 The NASCLA exam is accepted as the trades exam for the following license Specifications.
 Based on the license you apply for you will be Permitted to do Commercial and Residential Building.